mnunezsa95/ds_project_tv_analysis/README.md

 # TV 'Golden Era' Analysis

-## Overview File
+## Overview
-This project embarks on an intriguing journey into the realm of the entertainment industry, specifically honing in on the evolution of television during its widely celebrated "Golden Age."
-Stemming from the monumental release of The Sopranos in 1999, this exploration delves into the rich tapestry of exceptional television content that has captivated audiences worldwide.
+Television's "Golden Age" has left an indelible mark on the entertainment industry, ushering in an era of exceptional storytelling and groundbreaking content.
+This project delves into this captivating period, which began in 1999 with The Sopranos and continued to redefine television for years to come.

+Through the lens of data analysis, we explore the correlation between ratings and the number of votes garnered by TV shows during this remarkable era.
+By leveraging a comprehensive dataset encompassing both movies and shows, we aim to uncover insights into viewer preferences and the impact of critical acclaim on audience engagement.

 ## Description
-The primary objective of this project is to unravel the relationship between the number of votes received by television shows and their respective ratings.
-By focusing on the era widely recognized as television's "Golden Age," we aim to discern whether highly-rated shows garner a greater number of votes, thus shedding light on the dynamics of audience engagement and critical acclaim within this period.
+In this project, I'll be delving into the fascinating world of the entertainment industry, particularly focusing on television during what many consider to be its "Golden Age."
+It all began in 1999 with the groundbreaking release of The Sopranos, and the wave of exceptional television content hasn't stopped since.

-## Dataset
+## Objectives
-The dataset utilized in this project encompasses a treasure trove of information pertaining to television shows and movies.
-Spanning from the advent of the "Golden Age" to the present day, this dataset offers valuable insights into the trends, ratings, and audience reception of various titles within the entertainment industry.
+My objective is to examine a dataset packed with information on various movies and TV shows.
+Specifically, I'm interested in understanding how the number of votes a title garners correlates with its ratings.
+The hypothesis driving this investigation is that during this illustrious "Golden Age," highly-rated TV shows tend to attract the most attention and therefore accumulate the most votes.

-## Project Structure
+## Conclusion
-- Data Overview: An initial assessment of the dataset's quality and relevance.
-- Data Preprocessing: Addressing any significant issues identified during the assessment to ensure data accuracy and reliability.
-- Data Analysis: Extracting insights and drawing conclusions from the dataset, with a specific focus on the relationship between ratings and votes received by television shows during the "Golden Age."
+The conducted research validates that during the "Golden Age" of television, highly-rated shows tend to accumulate the highest number of votes.
+Notably, while shows with a score of 4 garner more votes than those with scores 5 and 6, the top three score categories (7-9) boast the most substantial number of votes.
+It's worth noting that the analyzed data covers approximately 94% of the original dataset, instilling confidence in the reliability of our findings.

 ## Libraries
 * Pandas